dbialek2/spark/docs/cloud-integration.md

 1. Extend `CloudSuite`
 1. Have an `after {}` clause which cleans up all object stores —this keeps costs down.
-1. Support parallel operation.
 1. Do not assume that any test has exclusive access to any part of an object store other than the specific test directory.
 This is critical to support parallel test execution.
 1. Share setup costs across test cases, especially for slow directory/file setup operations.
+1. If extra conditions are needed before a test suite can be executed, override the `enabled` method to probe for the extra conditions being met.

-## Test costs
+## Keeping Test costs low

-S3 incurs charges for storage and for IO out of the datacenter where the data is stored.
+Object stores incur charges for storage and for IO out of the datacenter where the data is stored.

 The tests try to keep costs down by not working with large amounts of data, and by deleting all data on teardown.
 If a test run is aborted, data may be retained on the test filesystem.